 Many years ago, during the Marcos regime, Filipino diplomat Carlos P. Rómulo received the National Artist Award for Literature.
-Rómulo, allegedly a plagiarist (he was said to have plagiarized a famous 1952 speech of US politician Adlai Stevenson), was also said to have ghost writers who have written some of his most famous speeches during his prime.
+Rómulo, allegedly a plagiarist (he was accused of plagiarizing a famous 1952 speech of US politician Adlai Stevenson), was also said to have had ghost writers who wrote some of his most famous speeches during his prime.
 That is why when news came out that he was to be awarded the highest literary prize in the land, National Artists for Literature José García Villa and Nick Joaquín were so disturbed that they reportedly tried to return their National Artist medals to the government.

 But the awards were non-returnable.
 Thus, the two legendary poets were forced to remain in the league of Rómulo.

 This controversy, however, was not made known to the public.
 Unlike what’s happening right now to the current crop of National Artists.
 For this year’s batch, there seems to be a new Rómulo…

 The master of true-to-life Pinoy “slasher films” (aka massacre films) finally made it to the cut (no pun intended).

 Last month, Magno José Carlo Caparás, better known as Carlo J. Caparás in the entertainment circuit, was named National Artist for Visual Arts and Film.
 This elicited vehement disappointment and disbelief from many artists from various genres.
 How could a film director be conferred the National Artist award when his works could be defined as sleazy when compared to the obras of local film giants such as Lino Brocka and Ishmael Bernal?